 Be fearful when others are greedy and to be greedy when others are fearful. -Warren Buffett

-Contrarian investing is the ideology in which an investor attempts to make profits by making his decision against the popular consensus but only when the conventional wisdom appears to be wrong.
+Contrarian investing is the ideology in which an investor attempts to make profits by making his decision against the popular understanding but only when the conventional wisdom appears to be wrong.

 A contrarian investor moves against mass psychology and looks for an opportunity of mispricing of the stocks due to consensual opinion.
 They believe in betting against the crowd.

 When the stock prices are down and the people are bearish, contrarian investors find good opportunity to buy the under-priced stocks.
 On the other hand, when the stock prices are high and the people are bullish, a contrarian investor tends to sell his stocks as he finds it over-priced and believes to make a good profit by selling it at that time.

 A contrarian investor likes to invest opposite of the trends and what the majority are doing.
 He believes in taking advantage of the temporary mispricing of the stock by the masses.
 By choosing out of the favor stocks, a contrarian investor tends to make a profit by following the same old strategy i.e. buy low and sell high.

 How are contrarian investors different from value investors?

 A contrarian investor is very similar to the value investor as both tend to look for undervalued stocks.
 However, the basic difference between both of them is: A value investor buys/sell stocks purely based on the fundamental analysis.
 Whereas, a contrarian investor also cares about volume trading, analyst forecast, and media commentary.

 Why it’s difficult to be a contrarian investor?

 There are very few true contrarian investor in the market.
 This is because a contrarian investor looks stupid most of the time when they take the decision opposite to the common thinking or what the majority are doing.
-Moreover, in the case when the trend changes and they turned out to be correct, the contrarian investors are just referred as the ‘lucky’ ones.
+Moreover, ofter in the case when the trend changes and they turned out to be correct, the contrarian investors are just referred to as the ‘lucky’ ones.